Kowa’s high-end Genesis 8x33

 or better than, most of the competition.

-from the surface of the eye lens (an unreliable way to do it, because the inset
+measured from the surface of the eye lens (an unreliable way to do it, because

 The difference between 13mm and 15mm is between discomfort